 - Navigation Area Data elements stored in File Locations are listed in the Navigation Area.
-(Section 3.1). - Toolbox Area This area contains 3 tabs: - Processes Running and finished processes are listed under this tab.
-(Section 2.4) - Toolbox Analysis tools and installed workflows are listed and can be launched from under this tab.
-(Section 2.3.1)
+(Section 3.1). - Toolbox Area This area contains 4 tabs: - Processes Running and finished processes are listed under this tab.
+(Section 2.4) - Tools Analysis tools are available under this tab.
+(Section 2.3) - Workflows Template workflows and installed workflows are available under this tab.
+Apart from running workflows from here, you can right-click on them and choose to open a copy of the workflow.
+This opens a copy in the Workflow Editor (section 13.1). - Favorites Tools you use most often are listed here, and you can add tools you want, for quick access.
+(Section 2.3)

-- Favorites Tools you use most often are listed here, and you can add tools you want, for quick access.
-(Section 2.3.2) - View Area Data and workflow designs can be opened in this area for viewing and editing.
-(Section 2.1) When elements are open in the View Area, a Side Panel with configuration options will be present on the right hand side.
-(Section 4.6) - Menu bar and Tool bar Many tools and associated actions can be launched using buttons and options in these areas. - Status Bar The Workbench status and its connections to other systems is presented in this area.
-(Section 2.4)
+- View Area Data and workflows can be opened in this area for viewing and editing.
+(Section 2.1) A Side Panel with configuration options is present on the right hand side when items are open in this area (Section 4.6). - Menu bar and Toolbar Many tools and associated actions can be launched using buttons and options in these areas. - Status Bar The Workbench status and its connections to other systems is presented in this area.
+(Section 2.4).

 Figure 2.1: The CLC Workbench interface includes the Navigation Area in the top left, several tabs in the Toolbox area at the bottom left, a large viewing area on the right, menus and toolbars at the top, and a status bar at the bottom.
+A sequence has been opened in the View area, and a Side Panel containing settings relevant to viewing sequences is thus present on the far right.

 Different areas of the interface can be hidden or made visible, as desired.
 Options controlling this are available under the View menu at the top.
-For example, what is shown in the Toolbox area can be configured using the menu options found under:
+For example, whether the Toolbox panel should be visible, and which tabs should be visible in the Toolbox area can be configured using the menu options under: